Perry High School Principal Dan Marburger, wounded in Jan. 4 shootings, dies early Sunday

 - Oops!Something went wrong.Please try again later.

-Perry High School Principal Dan Marburger, critically wounded in the Jan.
-4 shootings at the high school, died early Sunday, his family said.
+An Iowa high school principal died on Sunday, more than a week after he was critically wounded in the Jan.
+4 shootings at Perry High School, his family said.

 "At 8:00 am, Jan 4, Dan lost his battle," she wrote.
 "He fought hard and gave us 10 days that we will treasure forever."